 Approximately 56% of individuals with spinal cord injuries (average for all centers is 37%) enter our system through our Emergency Adult and Pediatric Services, which serves as a major gateway to the comprehensive services and facilities of the University of Michigan Health System.
 Upon arrival, patients are immediately evaluated by a nurse and, according to medical status, are then triaged to the most appropriate, specific treatment areas.
 Being designated as a Level I Adult and Pediatric Trauma Center, we are a crucial resource for the state of Michigan and neighboring states.

 Early rehabilitation services begin when a patient’s medical condition no longer warrants care in the ICU and a transfer is possible to an acute care unit or directly to a rehabilitation unit.
-Adults who are medically and surgically stable and ready to begin the comprehensive, goal-oriented rehabilitation process, transfer to either the University Hospital’s 32-bed Adult Rehabilitation Unit, which includes 15 beds for SCI patients and 2 beds for SCI patients needing ventilator support.
+Adults who are medically and surgically stable and ready to begin the comprehensive, goal-oriented rehabilitation process, are admitted to our Acute Inpatient Rehabilitation service in University Hospital, which includes two beds for SCI patients needing ventilator support.
 Within 24 hours of admission, members of the multidisciplinary rehabilitation team conduct an initial goal-setting conference.
 The team incorporates the goals into a plan of care, and sets a tentative discharge date.

 Inpatient rehabilitation is based on the collaboration of subspecialties uniquely trained and experienced in working with patients spinal cord injury, including occupational therapists, speech-language pathologists, neurologists, neuropsychologists, dieticians, independent living specialists, plastic surgeons, urologists, wheelchair seating specialists, rehab engineers and social workers.
 This is to ensure not only that our patients get the best care while in at our inpatient program, but also to ensure that, when they go home, they find suitable resources to continue therapy, as necessary.